 Both these photos are very sentimental to me, and some people on Flickr really liked the Empire State Building shot of my daughter and ‘Explored’ it.
 It’s nice that something so technically wrong can evoke emotion in other people.

 What of evoking emotion?
 Should you only shoot things that please you?
-Or should you make photos to get lots of “likes”?
+Or should you take photos to get lots of “likes”?
 That’s a good question and it comes down to the difference between creativity and product.

-If you’re doing it to get Instagram famous that’s ok too but then it feels too consumption based, too temporary, and too addictive for the next like or fav.
+If you’re doing it to get Instagram famous that’s ok too but then it feels too consumption-based, too temporary, and too addictive for the next like or fav.